MushroomEternalDev/MushroomEternalAHSniper/README.md

 # MushroomEternalMod
 Description:
 Hypixel Skyblock auction flipping mod.
 It basically just tells you underpriced items, so you can put them up for a higher price to make $$$.
-Do /ME to set the config and /ME ON to start the mod.
+Do /ME to set the config, and /ME ON to start the mod.
 You have to start the mod everytime you join Hypixel.

 Features:
 - Tells you in chat when it finds a flip